Paracontrolled calculus and regularity structures (II): From paracontrolled systems to models and modelled distributions

 \section{From paracontrolled systems to models and modelled distributions}

 We prove the main results of this work in this section.
-Theorem \ref{mainthm1} gives a parametrization of the space of models by data in paracontrolled representations.
-Its proof requires that we introduce assumption \textbf{\textsf{(C)}}, about the structure of the Hopf algebra $(T^+,\Delta^+)$.
-We prove Theorem \ref{mainthm2} in Section \ref{SubsectionPCtoModelledDistributions} as a corollary of Theorem \ref{mainresult:reconst of g}, giving a paracontrolled parametrization of $\sf g$-maps.
-The case of BHZ regularity structures is investigated in Section \ref{SubsectionBHZ-RS}.
+Theorem \ref{mainthm1} gives a parametrization of the space of models by `bracket' data in paracontrolled representations.
+The main part of the work consists in building a $\sf g$-map from a paracontrolled representation for it on a minimal subset of a linear basis of $T^+$.
+Assumption \textbf{\textsf{(C)}} below gives a structural assumption on $T^+$ that identifies this minimal set.
+The proofs of Corollary \ref{CorDensity} on the density of smooth models, Corollary \ref{CorLyonsVictoir} and Corollary \ref{CorExtension} on extension problems, are proved in Section \ref{SubsectionCorollaries}.